johnmathews/johnmathews.github.io.old/content/articles/blockchain-networks.md

 If a user wishes to make fast or low-value transactions, or trusts the party they're transacting with, then they may accept a transaction without any other users on the network verifying that the sender has the required funds available.

 However when the senders trustworthiness is not assured, verification is required.
 The more risky or valuable the transaction, the more users the receiver of the funds will ask to verify that the sender has access to the required funds.
-The higher the number of users, The higher the probability that a dishonest transaction will be identified before being accepted.
+The higher the number of users, the higher the probability that a dishonest transaction will be identified before being accepted.

 An appropriate level of verification will depend on the amount being transferred and how well the receiver of the funds knows the sender.

 ## Transaction fees

 Asking peers on the network to verify transactions introduces a new problem.
-Verifying a transaction requires time and effort, and therefore incurs a cost.
+Verifying a transaction requires time and effort, and incurs a cost.
 This cost requires that network participants be rewarded for correctly verifying transactions between other participants.

-An attacker would only attack if the cost is less than the reward and therefore the number of verifications required should be just enough to make the cost of all the required verifications more than the value of the transaction.
+An attacker would only attack if the cost is less than the reward.
+Therefore the number and cost of verifications required should be just enough to make the cost of an attack more than the value of the transaction.

-This *kind of* solves the distributed consensus problem, but introduces the problem that it costs more to verify a transaction than the value of the transaction itself.
-It is also a recursive problem because the users who verified the first transaction would need to verify that the payment they received was then also valid.
-Furthermore, a significant proportion of the original amount is spent as a transaction fee (for verification) which is not efficient.
+This introduces the problem that it costs more to verify a transaction than the value of the transaction itself.
+It is also create the recursive problem where the users who verified the first transaction would need to verify that the payment they received was then also valid.
+Furthermore, a high proportion of the original transaction value is spent as a transaction fee (for verification) which is not efficient.

-This non-sensical scenario is avoided by combining multiple transactions and verifying them together, creating a block of transactions.
+These problems are avoided by combining multiple transactions and verifying them at the same time, broadcasting the successful verification of multiple transactions simultaneously by grouping the transactions together into a block of transactions.

 By confirming multiple transactions at once (and proving it using proof-of-work), transaction fees can be aggregated (allowing each individual fee to be much lower).
-Each block would include a list of verified transactions, a reference to the previous block, and a block ID.
+Each block includes a list of verified transactions, a reference to the previous block, and a block ID.

+## Incentivised social responsibility

-The transaction verification process outlines above is remarkable because it creates a demand for new participants to the network by creating a financial incentive to verify transactions.
+The transaction verification process outlined above is remarkable because it creates a demand for new participants to the network by creating a financial incentive to verify transactions.
 This makes the network more secure as increasing the number of participants makes a sybil attack more difficult.

 ## Summary